-The Ohio Board of Professional Conduct has set its September hearings schedule.
-All hearings take place before a three-member panel of the board and are open to the public.
+The Ohio Board of Professional Conduct has set its November hearings schedule.

 Groups of students tour to the Thomas J. Moyer Ohio Judicial Center all the time.
 But a recent class came to do more than just document their experience.
 They did so to help their homelands.

 The Ohio Supreme Court today released results from the July 2019 Ohio Bar Examination.

 While many state buildings are closed on Columbus Day, the Thomas J. Moyer Judicial Center remains not only operational, but also educational.